 - Aggravated Level One – One to three years in jail, and fines reaching $10,000

 In addition to jail time and fines, you may be sentenced to probation, substance abuse treatment, alcohol education classes, license revocation, and more.
 Other consequences for such a conviction include higher car insurance premiums, revocation of certain professional licenses, an inability to gain admission to college or graduate school, and greatly-strained personal relationships.

-For help in avoiding the statutory and collateral consequences of a first offense DWI in NC, contact Randall & Stump, PLLC right away.
-We are dedicated to protecting your rights and freedoms, and will fight vigorously to help you avoid the above penalties.
+For help in avoiding the statutory and collateral consequences of a first offense DWI in Charlotte, contact Randall & Stump, PLLC right away.
+We are dedicated to protecting your rights and freedoms and will fight vigorously to help you avoid the above penalties.

 First Time DUI Defenses

 If you are stopped by a police officer and eventually arrested or charged with a first offense DWI, there are numerous defenses your attorney may use to improve your situation, such as:

 - Challenging the legality of your initial stop

 - Proving a lack of evidence

 - Proving you were not impaired by alcohol or medication

 - Challenging the results of a BAC test or an SFST